animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/xml-gemfire-clientserver.md

 2. Create an instance of an VMware GemFire `ClientCache`.
 Initialize it with the `gemfireProperties`.

-3. Configure a `Pool` of connections to communicate with the VMware GemFire Server in this  Client/Server topology.
+3. Configure a `Pool` of connections to communicate with the VMware GemFire Server in this  Client-Server topology.
 The `Pool` has been configured to connect directly to the server using the nested `gfe:server` element.

 4. A `GemFireHttpSessionConfiguration` bean is registered to enable Spring Session functionality.